NickGolovanov/IT-ICT-INF1D/README.md

 - Power on the robot.
 - Place it on a surface with a line to follow.
 - The robot will use its infrared sensors to detect the line and adjust its movement accordingly.
+- The robot will grab the block.
 - Refer to the code comments for understanding the logic behind the robot's movements.
 - The robot will continue following the line until manually turned off or encountering a specific condition (e.g., all sensors off the line).
+- The robot will lave the block.

 ## Code Explanation
 - **`setup()`**: Initializes pins for motor control and sensor reading.